Lachie-King24/holbertonschool-shell/permissions/README.md

 4-empty is a script used to create an empty file called hello

 5-execute is a script used to add the permission to execute to the owner for the file hello

+6-multiple_permissions is a script used to add execute to the owner and group owner and read permssion to others for the hello file